sowmya-p-v/InvestiWise/README.md

 - **📰 Sentiment Analysis**: Utilizing a pre-trained DistilBERT model to perform sentiment analysis on news articles, classifying them into negative, neutral, and positive categories.

 - **🤖 Machine Learning Models**: Developing models to predict credit rating impact and news sentiment scores.
 Combining these predictions with financial metrics to predict overall investment risk.
-Implementing classification algorithms and BERT for sentiment analysis.
+Implementing classification algorithms and DistilBERT for sentiment analysis.

-- **🚀 Deployment**: In progress.
+- **🚀 Deployment**: Using Streamlit and ngrok